agilistas-blog/agilistas-blog.github.io/_posts/2016-05-03-introduction.md

 What: Group blogging from the women-in-tech-perspective

 Who: Women in tech and their allies in all roles (not just developers!)
+New contributors *always* welcome :)

 Where: Via pull request at [https://github.com/agilistas-blog/agilistas-blog.github.io](https://github.com/agilistas-blog/agilistas-blog.github.io) (or email them to me and I can make the pull request for you, or walk you through learning to create one)